 We live in a world caught between two extremes.
 In one breath, we eschew and vilify masculinity and traditionally “manly” virtues, labeling them as “toxic” and detrimental to society.
 Yet in another, we revel in them.
 Subconsciously pining for a resurgence in traditional masculinity.

-Yet all of our imagining does little to change the way we feel and show up in life.
+Yet all of our imaginings do little to change the way we feel and show up in life.

-Despite our desire to “be the man”, to feel strong, accomplished, and powerful…our desires are left unmet.
-We are not the hero of our lives so we allay our growing sense of emasculation by watching other hero’s through a steady stream of action movies, video games, and extreme sports.
+Despite our desire to be more masculine and manly, to feel strong, accomplished, and powerful…our desires are left unmet.
+We are not the heroes of our lives, so we allay our growing sense of emasculation by watching other heroes through a steady stream of action movies, video games, and extreme sports.

 The reason is simple…

 Men today are lost.
 In the famous words of Bob Dylan, “The times, they are a-changing.”
 And modern men have failed to evolve with the changing times.